-Based on the current inventory of players either on the 40-man roster or players already announced as non-roster invitees, MLB.com projects what the Marlins’ 26-man roster might look like entering Spring Training.
+Based on the current inventory of players either on the 40-man roster or players already in Spring Training as non-roster invitees, MLB.com projects what the Marlins’ Opening Day roster might look like.

 Locks: Jorge Alfaro, Francisco Cervelli